emberjs/rfcs/text/0000-decorators.md

 The native class piece of this puzzle is completely inflexible.
 A decorator must be a function, there is no choice about it.
 However, the _Ember_ piece is _very_ flexible.
-The legacy object model just needs a way to get the meta information for the property when the class is being finalized.
+The classic object model just needs a way to get the meta information for the property when the class is being finalized.
 We can either assign the meta information to the decorator function directly, or we can associate it via a [`WeakMap`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/WeakMap).